Subscribe to Our Blog

 - Spreadsheets.
 While almost universally available, spreadsheets can pose a challenge when tracking sales forecast metrics.
 First of all, it’s hard to trust the data.
 Even if your rep are diligent about updating every field, by the time you configure your rows and columns, there’s a very good chance your numbers have already changed.
 Plus, spreadsheets are time-consuming and inefficient.

 - CRM.
 Existing CRM tools provide a system of record to manage account and transaction information.
-While the CRM is an essential system of record for business, it wasn’t designed to manage the modern revenue process.
+While the CRM is an essential system of record for business, it wasn’t designed to manage the modern revenue process and the sales reports you pull from CRM are often outdated.
 CRM systems rely on manual data entry and are rarely up-to-date or accurate and depend on static, ERP-era designs that can’t adapt to changing business initiatives of modern revenue organizations.

 - Clari.
 Clari works alongside your CRM to automatically capture sales activity data and snapshots the history of every single field in your CRM and maps all your sales activity to provide predictive insights about your deals, reps, and the forecast that are based on historic patterns and past conversion rates.